 - a.
-Click the Add SSO Items twistie to expand. - b.
-Click Add next to the Add SSO Items drop-down list. - c.
-Select aditi\ciuser from the Account data item template id drop-down list.
-This setting indicates that the field is not case-sensitive and a user name field.
+Click the Injection fields twistie to expand. - b.
+Click Add next to the Injection fields list. - c.
+Select aditi_ciuser from the Account data item template id list.

+This setting indicates that the field is not case-sensitive and a user name field d.
+Capture the signature of the User name field.

-This setting corresponds to the nature of credentials specified for the authentication service.
+This setting corresponds to the nature of credentials that are specified for the authentication service.